 Students may be placed on an academic plan upon submission of a successful appeal.
-If it is mathematically impossible for a student to resolve all deficiencies during one term of attendance and the student's reason for an appeal is appropriate according to federal regulations, the student may be placed on an academic plan with the end goal to resolve all deficiencies.
-An academic plan varies in length and is determined by the SAP committee.
+If it is mathematically impossible for a student to resolve all deficiencies during one term of attendance and the student's reason for an appeal is appropriate according to federal regulations, the student may be placed on an academic plan with the goal of resolving all deficiencies.
+An academic plan may vary in length and is determined by the SAP committee.
 It does not have to equate to the exact number of terms it would take a student to resolve all deficiencies.
-If the student is meeting the criteria identified in the SAP appeal, the student's academic plan may be extended, per a quarterly review.
+If the student is meeting the criteria identified in the SAP appeal, the student's academic plan may be extended, by a quarterly review.